Antigone

 The enantiodromos, the fork of life

-Creon transforms into a tyrant.
-He becomes what he imagines he should be.
-It is the enantiodromos, this moment and this place among the Greeks, which reveals the true nature of a man when, at the crossroads, he must confront the choice of the road to follow.
+Creon is transformed into a tyrant.
+He becomes what he imagines he must be.
+This is the enantiodromos, that moment and place in Greek mythology, which reveals the true nature of a man when, at the crossroads, he must confront the choice of which path to follow.
 The enantiodromos is the fork where the one who becomes… Continue reading

 -

-It is difficult to understand in our time where individualism reigns that the action of taking on the fault that one does not think of oneself, that one thinks of the other, but which necessarily is also one's own, necessarily, because I have already committed this kind of fault by action or by omission, this fault is not unknown to me, the action of taking on the Continue reading
+It is difficult to understand in our age of individualism that the act of taking responsibility for a fault one doesn't believe is one's own, but rather that one believes is attributed to another, but which is necessarily also one's own, necessarily, because I have already committed this kind of fault through action or omission; this fault is not unfamiliar to me.
+The act of taking responsibility… Continue reading

 -

-What belongs to us matters less than what we are, and we are wrong to believe, under the wing of envy, that what belongs to us can define what we are.
+What belongs to us matters less than who we are, and we are wrong to believe, under the sway of envy, that what belongs to us can define who we are.
 Continue reading

 -